My Quest to Own a Tony O Rookie Card

 1990-91 Score Canadian Mark Messier – Promo Card

-Every now and then, trading card companies release promo cards to dealers and distributors, to show off what a new card set will look like, and hopefully increase orders for the product.
+From around 1990 to the early 2000s, trading card companies would release promo cards to dealers and distributors, to show off what a new card set would look like, to hype the upcoming set, and hopefully increase orders for the cards.

 In the late summer of 1990, trading card manufacturer Score issued several such promo cards for their 1990-91 Score Hockey set.
 The promo cards were almost identical to the actual cards that were issued in the set a few months later.